 Steep Falls, Standish Supplemental Information

-Because the Steep Falls water system is separate from the Greater Portland water system, some components of the Water Quality Report do not apply to your system.
-Those sections have been modified and provided below.
+Steep Falls water system is separate from the Greater Portland water system.
+See below for components of the Water Quality Report that apply to the Steep Falls system only.

 Your Source of Water and Ensuring Water Quality